kdebrah/AI_Fraud_Intelligence_Engine/Read.md

 Example:

-Investigator Query:

-"rapid deposits through customer accounts"
+When an investigator queries "rapid deposits through customer accounts" as shown in the screenshot below:

-## Aplication screenshots
-### Home Page
 ![Home Page](screenshot/home_page.png)

 The system can identify related cases involving: